-Our Infant and First Leaner classes provide a welcoming and safe environment for parents of our youngest children.
+Our Baby & Me and 2nd+ Time Moms classes provide a welcoming and safe environment for parents of our youngest children.
 Led by licensed psychologists and experts in child development, these classes create a supportive space, introduce pertinent discussion topics, explore developmental milestones, and include music and movement for the babies.

 Baby & Me (2-12 months old): Fridays 11:00 am-12:15 pm

 2nd+ Time Moms Class (2-12 months old): Mondays 9:15-10:30 am